 The Builders Inventory Exemption grants exemption for a limited time to improvements made by a builder or developer and held for sale as that builder’s/developer’s inventory.
 Value created from the subdivision of land, non-structural improvements and structural improvements (if one-or-two family residential) may be exempted provided that the property is held for sale (offered for sale on the market and not occupied by a tenant or used as a model home).

 If residential, the benefit only applies to the first three years in which the property would be taxable.
-For example, if construction begins in 2015 the property would be eligible to receive benefit for 2016, 2017 and 2018.
-An application would be required each year by January 31.
-If the property owner failed to apply in January of 2016 and did not make application until 2017, they would not be subject to retroactive exemption of the 2016 bill, nor would they be able to extend the benefits through 2019.
+For example, if construction begins in 2019 the property would be eligible to receive benefit for 2020, 2021 and 2022.
+A one-time application would be required by January 31st.
+If the property owner failed to apply in January of 2020 and did not make application until 2021, they would not be subject to retroactive exemption of the 2020 bill, nor would they be able to extend the benefits through 2023.
 One year of the benefit would have been lost.

 Should the property be transferred into another ownership (such as when the home is sold) the exempt status would be lost.
 If the property ceases to be held for sale (such as if it were occupied by a tenant), the exempt status would be lost.